Who is eligible?

 Please reach out to our office with any questions at mcnair@nmu.edu or check out our FAQ below!

-The McNair program accepts applications from students each fall semester.
-Selected students begin the program the following winter semester.
+The McNair program typically accepts applications from students each fall semester, and those selected students begin the program the following winter semester.
+But this year we're accepting students over the summer, and again in the fall!
+Please complete the eligibility survey to start the application process today!

 Complete Your Application: